Colex317/citibike-challenge/README.md

 ## 3. Gender analysis:
 **Bike-share usage by gender and average trip duration for each gender by user type**

-The data shows that more males (62.42 %) use bikeshare more regularly than females (27.71%), and 9.87 % did not state their gender.
+The data shows that more males (62.42 %) use bike-share more regularly than females (27.71%), and 9.87 % did not state their gender.
 The average trip duration shows that females have longer rides than males.

 **Average female ride duration:**
 - Customers (24-hour pass or 3-day pass user) - 38.08 minutes (2285 seconds)